How we manage your personal information

 Consent to marketing activity

-We presume you consent to being contacted by us (including GWM Adviser Services and other members of the NAB Group) about suitable products and services via the contact details you have provided.
+We presume you consent to be contacted by us (including GWM Adviser Services and other members of the NAB Group) about suitable products and services via the contact details you have provided.
 We may continue to contact you for these reasons until you withdraw your consent.
 You can do this at any time by contacting us (see the ‘Contact us’ page on our website).
 We will process your request as soon as practicable.

 Gaining access to your personal information